wuxc/pywin32doc/md/PyIKnownFolder.md

 Interface representing a known folder that serves

-as a replacement for the numeric CSIDL definitions and API functions.
+as a replacement for the numeric CSIDL definitions and API functions\.

-Requires Vista or later.
+Requires Vista or later\.

 #### Methods